MoloHunt/Cellular-Automata/README.md

 TODO
 ====

-Comment the program, and neaten up some of the code, it is fairly illegible at the moment
+Look into optimizing the code, the grid only needs to be rendered if it changes, which doesn't happen every frame